 If you floss beforehand, you may want to rinse your mouth out to remove any plaque or food particles; however, you don’t want to rinse if you floss after brushing to keep the fluoride from your toothpaste on your teeth.

 Lastly, ask our cosmetic dentists about professional teeth whitening.
 We can walk you through the process and explain every detail so you’re aware of what to expect.
 If your discoloration is severe, we can also help you look into the possibility of veneers.

 Related Post: The Value of Professional Teeth Whitening

 Ready for an Appointment?

-Our dentists in Shelby Charter Township, MI, want you to have a smile you can be proud of.
-To schedule an appointment, call the dental office of Jeffrey T. Baker DDS PC at (586) 992-9222.
-You may also fill out our online contact form.
+Our cosmetic dentists in Shelby Charter Township, MI, want you to have a smile you can be proud of.
+To request an appointment, call the dental office of Jeffrey T. Baker DDS PC today at (586) 992-9222.